rkadithya/TelegraphiOS/README.md

 🚀 How to Run This Project
 ==================================================================

-1. Clone the repo Open Terminal ->   https://github.com/rkadithya/TelegraphiOS.git
+1. Clone the repo Open Terminal ->  git clone https://github.com/rkadithya/TelegraphiOS.git
 2. Open the project
     * Navigate to the folder:  TelegraphiOS -> TelegraphiOS.xcworkspace
 3. Requirements